iztiar/iztiar-core/schemas/app-config.schema.md

 The features described in the previous paragraph are most often features which run in their own process, also said services or daemons.

-Another type of feature exist inside of Iztiar, which is called an 'add-on'.
+Another type of feature exist inside of Iztiar, which is called an add-on.
 An add-on is just a module which adds a function (a feature) to another feature.

+Add-ons are identified by their name under the `add-ons` keyword.